Skip to main content

 Accuracy/Latency trade-offs

-On each Final transcript you will immediately receive a Partial transcript with any remaining words which have not been finalised.
+On each Final transcript you will immediately receive a Partial transcript with any remaining words which have not been finalized.

 Note that Partial transcripts have some limitations:

 • Accuracy is usually 10-25% lower than the Final transcript.
-This includes punctuation and capitalisation of words.
+This includes punctuation and capitalization of words.

 • The confidence field for Partial transcripts has no meaning and should not be relied on.